Paris Place des Pyramides Square

 Yet if you are interested in discovering more works of art by Emmanuel Fremiet, or even seeing a memorial statue dedicated to him, then do go and visit the Jardin des Plantes in the 5th Arrondissement close to the River Seine.

-Visiting Place des Pyramides in Paris
+Visiting Paris Place des Pyramides Square

-You will find the Place des Pyramides in the 1st Arrondissement on the Rue de Rivoli at the intersection with the Avenue du General Lemonnier and the Rue des Pyramides, right by the western end of the Tuileries Gardens and the Pavillon de Marsan of the Louvre Museum.
+You will find the Paris Place des Pyramides square in the 1st Arrondissement on the Rue de Rivoli at the intersection with the Avenue du General Lemonnier and the Rue des Pyramides, right by the western end of the Tuileries Gardens and the Pavillon de Marsan of the Louvre Museum.